OHI-Science/bhi-1.0-archive/baltic2015/prep/CW/secchi/secchi_prep.md

 ### 4.5 Plot BHI region status and trend values

-Status values can range from 0-100 -- this is the status for the *most recent* year.
+    - Status values can range from 0-100 -- this is the status for the *most recent* year.
 In most cases this is 2013.
-Trend values can be between -1 to 1
+    - Trend values can be between -1 to 1
+    - No status or trend for 5 or 6 - these are The Sound

 ``` r
 ggplot(full_join(bhi_status,bhi_trend, by=c("rgn_id","dimension","score"))) + geom_point(aes(rgn_id,score),size=2)+
   facet_wrap(~dimension, scales="free_y")+
   xlab("BHI region")
 ```

+    ## Warning: Removed 4 rows containing missing values (geom_point).

 ![](secchi_prep_files/figure-markdown_github/bhi%20status%20and%20trend%20plot-1.png)<!-- -->